 '''

+#define PI 3.14159265

+#define DEGREES 360 // Full circle

+FIXED sin_lut[DEGREES], cos_lut[DEGREES];

 // A really simple (and slow and wasteful) LUT builder

 void sincos_init()

 {

 const double conv= 2PI/DEGREES;

 for(int ii=0; ii<DEGREES; ii++)

 {

-SIN[ii]= (FIXED) (sin(convii)FIX_SCALEF);
+sin_lut[ii]= (FIXED) (sin(convii)FIX_SCALEF);

-COS[ii]= (FIXED) (cos(convii)FIX_SCALEF);
+cos_lut[ii]= (FIXED) (cos(convii)FIX_SCALEF);

 }

 }

 '''

 However, this particular method is deeply flawed.
 Yes, it works, yes, it's easy, but there is definitely room for improvement.
 To start with an issue that would be immediately visible if you were to use this function, it actually takes a few seconds to complete.
 Yes, that's how slow the standard trig routines are.
 This is a fairly mild issue as you only have to call it once, but still.
 Additionally, because the arrays are not constant, they are put in IWRAM.
 That's 10% of IWRAM basically wasted on something that is never actually changed except during initialization.
-There are a number of wait of improving on these two points like using the sine-cosine symmetries to cut down on calculation time and having the tables overlap, but why calculate them inside the game at all?
+There are a number of ways of improving on these two points like using the sine-cosine symmetries to cut down on calculation time and having the tables overlap, but why calculate them inside the game at all?
 It is just as easy to precalculate the tables on a PC, then export that data to arrays: then they will be constant (i.e., not hogging IWRAM), and the GBA won't have to spend a cycle on their initialization.